keshavnagar/to-do/src/notes/9DivideInComponents.md

 6. but ham ek todo state apne sath la sakte the
 7. lift stat up is better becoause it use in both dividing components
 8. we also saparate the ListCOntainer.jsx component
+9. transfered useeffect in header component, in previous time we forget to import useeffect in header component that's why it is not work, but now its working